beginning of content

 When should I see my doctor?

-If your baby gets hives repeatedly, it's important to see your doctor.
-This could indicate an allergy to something they are frequently fed, such as cow's milk.
+If your child gets hives repeatedly, it's important to see their doctor.
+This could indicate an allergy to something in their diet, and your doctor will help you try to find the cause.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.